A Day in the Life of an SC Volunteer

 Be sure to read the SC Volunteer Guide to get a complete picture… And come join us!

 Q: Will there be any formal teaching of Khmer?

 A: Current volunteers are paying $25 per month for 4 hours per week of group lessons in Khmer, taking place Monday through Thursday in the volunteer house.
 Individual lessons are also available and can be arranged for roughly the same price.
 If you’d like to learn Khmer before you arrive, here are a few recommended by some of our volunteers:

 Q: Will I be able to do trips/travel around Cambodia?

-A: You may take extended weekends for travels and trips.
-Cambodia is renowned for its many holidays (literally more than 30 a year, but Sustainable Cambodia only has 18 official holidays, though in certain holidays such as Chinese New Year (not an official holiday) students won't be around for a week or so, If you are a volunteer teacher, you may take a break from Pursat.
-The whole country is friendly and welcoming, and there are some westerners traveling around everywhere, although fewer by far in Pursat than in Phnom Penh.
+A: You may take extended weekends for travel and trips.
+Cambodia is renowned for its many holidays (literally more than 30 a year, but Sustainable Cambodia only has 18 official holidays, though on certain holidays such as Chinese New Year (not an official holiday) students won’t be around for a week or so.
+If you are a volunteer teacher, you may take a break from Pursat.
+The whole country is friendly and welcoming, and there are some Westerners traveling around everywhere, although fewer by far in Pursat than in Phnom Penh.

 Q: How much money might I need each month?